Outline of German language

 The following outline is provided as an overview of and topical guide to German language:

 One of the major languages of the world, German is the first language of almost 100 million people worldwide and the most widely spoken native language in the European Union.
 Together with French, German is the second most commonly spoken foreign language in the EU after English, making it the second biggest language in the EU in terms of overall speakers.

-What type of thing is German language?
+Scope

-German language can be described as all of the following:
+German language can be described as having two branches, High German and Low German, as depicted in their family trees below: